 It's important to understand that Delta-8 is a product that's addedto the hemp flower and is not partof the hemp flower.
 That means that while making edibles, like a Delta-8 infused oil that you could make brownies with, you're essentially just leaching the Delta-8 distillate out of the flower.

-But if you're just after the Delta-8-THC, you may be better off using a concentrated form of Delta-8 oil, like our Delta-8 tincture, or even a Delta-8-THC syrup to make edibles.
+But if you're just after the Delta-8-THC, you may be better off using a concentrated form of Delta-8 oil, like our Delta-8 tincture, to make edibles.
 Not only does this avoid the redundancy of removing what's just been added to the hemp flower, but it allows you to more accurately control the dosage of your homemade Delta-8 edibles, and is likely the more cost-effective option.

 With traditional cannabis flower, the THCa is decarbed as you smoke it.
 That leads many people to wonder if Delta-8-THC is degraded as it is smoked since it already exists in its active form.